-If you’d like to speed up the process of making it, you can take our favourite shortcut!
-Put your ingredients in the jar, fill it up with hot tap water (our tap water is good to drink), give it a stir and then pop it in the fridge.
+Put your ingredients in the jar, fill it up with hot tap water, give it a stir and then pop it in the fridge.
 This way also makes it easier for kids to make since there is no boiling water involved.

 Kate's Iced Tea